Marceillo/eco-shave/README.md

 ### Imagery

-* I used the images for the producst from the manufacturere website for the products.
+* I used the images for the products from the manufacturere website of the products.
 * For some background images I used a Ai generated tool from Bing more on this in features.

 #### Product SKU Format